kgabriel-hashicorp/marriott-test-framework/README.md

 * Commit messages and PR titles must follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)
 * When writing commit messages note the following will impact:
-    * PR Title should have the correct [prefix](https://github.com/kgabriel-hashicorp/module-template/blob/main/.github/workflows/validate.yml#L22)
+    * PR Title should have the correct
-    * Make sure that the first character of the the title (after the prefix is in uppercase)

     Example PR Title:

-        fix: Fix a typo in the code
+        fix: fix a typo in the code

 * Pull requests will need to be reviewed by the CODEOWNERS.